In our WordPress installation tutorials, we show you how to install a WordPress site or blog on your own domain name.

 (Domains – Aliases)

-Note: In older versions of cPanel, the ‘aliases’ feature is listed as Parked Domains …
+Note: In older versions of cPanel, the ‘aliases’ function will be listed as Parked Domains …

 (Domains – Parked Domains)

 You can park multiple domain names on your existing domain.
 For example, this site is built on WPCompendium.org.
 We have also registered the domains WPCompendium.com, WPCompendium.net, and WPCompendium.info, and parked these on top of this domain.
-To see how parked domains work, just type in any of the domain aliases into your web browser (e.g. type in WPCompendium.info) …
+To see how parked domains work, just type in any of the parked domain names into your browser (e.g. type in WPCompendium.net) …

 (You can have multiple parked domain names on your existing domain)

-You can also easily remove domain aliases using the cPanel Parked Domains feature.
+You can easily remove a parked domain using the Parked Domains feature.

-To delete a parked domain, go to Aliases > Remove Aliases, locate the domain to be deleted and click Remove …
+To delete a domain alias, go to Aliases > Remove Aliases, locate the domain alias to be deleted and click Remove …

 (Contact your web host if you get error messages)